Shift3/standards-and-practices/.github/PULL_REQUEST_TEMPLATE.md

 ## Pre-Testing TODOs
 _What needs to be done before testing_
-- [] Change DB values in x collection to y.
+- [] Change database values in x collection to y.

 ## Testing Steps
 _How do the users test this change?_